After Beijing, What’s Next?

 The perspectives and insights shared by governments and organizations working to strengthen national monitoring and evaluation (M&E) capacities at the NEC Conference underscored the importance of inclusion.
 Not just inclusion for the sake of it, but the meaningful inclusion of diverse voices—women, youth, indigenous people, local and rural communities, among others—in evaluation processes.
 Among the valuable sharing of experiences and lessons learned at NEC, many discussions explored approaches and tools needed to design, implement, and use responsive evaluations.

 These conversations reminded me of debates during gLOCAL Evaluation Week, held in June 2024, which focused on evaluation as a catalyst for transformational change.
-Both gLOCAL and NEC featured keynote speeches, panels, and workshops highlighting how evaluation and evidence can drive transformational change that addresses the world’s most pressing development challenges sustainably.
+Both gLOCAL and NEC featured keynote speeches, panels, and workshops highlighting how evaluation and evidence can drive transformational change that addresses the world’s most pressing development challenges.

 Voices from different sectors and parts of the world are calling for evaluations that can help foster transformational change in areas like environmental sustainability, gender equality, and social justice.
 As a result of years of debate, we have reached a degree of consensus on the conceptual and methodological paths forward.
 Although 2024 has marked a pivotal moment in the conversation around "evaluation for transformation," this is not new.
 Year after year, our community aspires to make these ambitions a reality.
 But it feels like something is still missing.
 If there is growing agreement on how evaluation should be implemented and used to influence transformation, why are we not helping transformational change occur, or occur more quickly?